jarun/bcal/README.md

     positional arguments:
       expression       evaluate storage arithmetic expression
                        +, -, *, / with decimal inputs supported
-                       unit can be multipled or divided by +ve integer(s) units can be added or subtracted from each other
+                       unit can be multiplied or divided by +ve integers units can be added or subtracted from each other
                        Examples:
                            bcal "(5kb+2mb)/3"